qavit/qavit/README.md

+A Formosan kid who used to study astrophysics 🔭🪐

 Current hobbies:
 - Machine learning
 - FinTech
 - Web3.0
+- Mountaineering
+- Extentialism

 <!---
 ho-sin-iu/ho-sin-iu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.